yasithrashan/portfolio-yasith-rashan/README.md

-# Portfolio-Yasith-Rashan
+# Portfolio - Yasith Rashan

-A modern and responsive portfolio showcasing my work, skills, and achievements.
-Built with clean code, dynamic components, and a sleek UI to highlight my professional journey.
+A modern and responsive personal portfolio website built with Next.js and TypeScript.
+This portfolio showcases my work, skills, and professional achievements with a clean, dynamic interface optimized for all devices.